Depression is something almost all of us deal with, and it absolutely sucks.

-Do surround yourself with the right people and don’t ever feel that you need to stay away from anyone.
+Surround yourself with the right people, and don’t ever feel that you need to stay away from anyone.

 Do some exercise, keep yourself busy, and create a sleep pattern that will fit best for you.

-There are little tips and tricks that I do but I will be creating an entire post on that later.
+There are a few tips and tricks that I do, but I will be creating an entire post on that later.

-Until then, I hope these jobs for depressed people has given you some ideas for your next J-O-B.
+Until then, I hope these jobs for depressed people have given you some ideas for your next J-O-B.